ESF Fund for Students with Disabilities

 Third Level Access is co-funded by the Department of Education and Skills and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020

-The Fund for Students with Disabilities (FSD) provides funding to higher and further education institutions to provide supports and services to ensure that eligible learners with disabilities can participate on an equal basis with their peers.
-The Fund has been in place since 1994 and since 2003 has been managed by the HEA on behalf of the Department of Education & Skills.
-The Fund operates in addition to the legal framework supporting the rights of students with disabilities to access further and higher education.
-The FSD also operates in addition to mainstream resources and services in place in higher education institutions.
+The purpose of the Fund for Students with Disabilities (FSD) is to provide funding to higher and further education institutions to assist them in offering supports and services to eligible students with disabilities so that they can participate on an equal basis with their peers.
+The FSD has been in place since 1994 and, since 2003 has been managed by the HEA on behalf of the Department of Education & Skills (DES).
+The FSD operates in addition to the legal framework supporting the rights of students with disabilities to access further and higher education.
+The FSD also operates in addition to mainstream resources and services in place in higher education institutions (HEIs).

 Purpose of the Fund for Students with Disabilities

-The purpose of the FSD is to provide resources to further and higher education institutions for the delivery of key service and supports for learners with disabilities on full time courses.
-The Fund aims to support the personal, educational and professional development of the participating learner and contribute to the achievement of their full potential.
+The purpose of the FSD is to provide resources to further and higher education institutions for the delivery of key services and supports for students with disabilities on full-time courses (and in the case of HEIs, part-time courses as well).
+The FSD aims to support the personal, educational and professional development of the participating student and contribute to the achievement of their full potential.